 - Get a massage, get around with your dear ones, plan for a calm outing.

-5. Believe in yourself:
+3. Believe in yourself

-Positive affirmations, counseling, and meditation will help you to think positive about your body and inner self.
+Positive affirmations, counseling, and meditation could help you to think positive about your body and inner self.
 However, it is not going to happen overnight.
 So, be gentle while you shift to a positive approach.

 Why Does Abnormal Implantation Occur?